cepgen/cepgen/doc/output-formats.rst

 This output format handles the conversion into the `Les Houches standard definition <https://en.wikipedia.org/wiki/Les_Houches_Accords>`_.
 Currently, two implementations of this export module exist:

-- a ``Pythia 8`` LHEF output module (described `here <http://home.thep.lu.se/~torbjorn/pythia82html/LesHouchesAccord.html>`_) as the default handler, :cpp:class:`cepgen::io::LHEFPythiaHandler`,
+- a ``Pythia 8`` LHEF output module (described `here <http://home.thep.lu.se/~torbjorn/pythia82html/LesHouchesAccord.html>`_) as the default handler, :cpp:class:`cepgen::LHEFPythiaHandler`,

-  .. doxygenclass:: cepgen::io::LHEFPythiaHandler
+  .. doxygenclass:: cepgen::LHEFPythiaHandler
      :outline:

-- a ``HepMC (v≥3)`` implementation, if the earlier is not found in the standard libraries path: :cpp:class:`cepgen::io::LHEFHepMC3Handler`.
+- a ``HepMC (v≥3)`` implementation, if the earlier is not found in the standard libraries path: :cpp:class:`cepgen::LHEFHepMC3Handler`.

 ``hepmc2``, ``hepmc2_ascii``, ...
 ---------------------------------

-.. doxygenclass:: cepgen::io::HepMC2Handler
+.. doxygenclass:: cepgen::HepMC2Handler
    :outline:

 This handler allows to translate the CepGen event record into one (or multiple) implementation(s) of the version 2 of the `HepMC <http://hepmc.web.cern.ch/hepmc>`_ :cite:`Dobbs:2001ck` ASCII output format.